-Here I have already launched Genius Prime.
-This is the main dashboard screen that we’re looking at.
-I’ve also already loaded up paired-end reads both the forward reads and the reverse reads and it loads these into a single file in Genious.
-Then if we just click on this file we’ll see the actual paired reads.
+In this video we will go step-by-step through a microbial DNA variants pipeline using Genius Prime.
+This is the main dashboard screen and I have already loaded up paired-end reads, both the forward reads and the reverse reads, into a single file in Genious.
+When we click on this file we will see the actual paired reads.
 Down here we see the forward reads, the reverse read, and so forth all paired throughout the file.

 The first thing we want to do in this in this workflow is merge the paired-end reads.
-So what we’re gonna do there is go to Sequence in the menu bar, come down to Merge Paired Reads, click on that and we’re just going to use all the default values here.
+We will go to Sequence in the menu bar, come down to Merge Paired Reads, click on that and use all the default values here.
 In this case, the merge rate is Normal, we’ll leave it at Normal.
 We don’t need a lot of memory for this typically, so we’ll leave this at 8MB for this particular run.
 This is a tool called BBMerge from the Joint Genome Institute at DOE.
-And that’s pretty much all we have to do, and then we just click OK.
-It will launch the Merge Paired Reads function and this normally takes a couple of minutes so we’ll come back when this is done.
+Now we click OK.
+It will launch the Merge Paired Reads function and this normally takes a couple of minutes.

-Okay, so BBMerge is done and as you can see, it’s generated two additional files here.
+When BBMerge is done you can see it has generated two additional files here.
 One file shows the reads that could be merged, and the other one shows the reads that were not merged.
-In general, we’re probably not going to see a lot of merged files because the forward reading the reverse read generally should not overlap.
+In general we are probably not going to see a lot of merged files because the forward reading the reverse read generally should not overlap.
 If they do overlap then BBMerge is going to try to merge those into a single read.

-So let’s look at the merge file first, and it’s pretty interesting.
-First of all, looks like we have about 406,000 reads approximately that were actually emerged.
-In a 2 x 150 base pair of run each of the reads is about 100 50 base pairs.
-We can see here that when they merged the forward and reverse read into a single read, they can actually run out almost 300 base pairs in some cases.
-So in sort of in a sense we’re creating something like synthetic long reads here, but these are still longer reads than a typical 150 base pair reads.
-And if you look at the other file, which are the ones that could not be merged, these should be the paired-end reads that were basically untouched, which that’s what it looks like.
+Let’s look at the merged file.
+First of all, it looks like we have about 406,000 reads approximately that were actually emerged.
+In a 2 x 150 base pair of run each of the reads is about 150 base pairs.
+We can see here that when they merged the forward and reverse read into a single read they can actually run out almost 300 base pairs long in some cases.
+So in a way we are creating something like synthetic long reads, but these are still longer reads than a typical 150 base pair reads.
+If you look at the other file, which are the ones that could not be merged, these should be the paired-end reads that were basically untouched.

-So the next step is to choose both of these files, and then we’re gonna use the filter and trim low-quality reads function called BBDuk.
-So we’ll go up to Annotate & Predict and choose Trim Using BBDuk, and that brings up the BBDuk screen.
-I’m gonna make sure that we restore or reset everything to the default values.
-There’s several options here and again we’re gonna tweak a couple of these or at least one of them anyway.
+The next step is to choose both of these files and then use the filter and trim low-quality reads function called BBDuk.
+We will go up to Annotate & Predict and choose Trim Using BBDuk, and that brings up the BBDuk screen.
+I will make sure that we restore or reset everything to the default values.
+There are several options and again we are going to tweak a couple of these or at least one.
 We could choose Trim Adapters if we wanted to.
-We’ve already supposedly removed all the adapters from these files using Illumina BaseSpace.
+We have already supposedly removed all the adapters from these files using Illumina BaseSpace.
 Nevertheless, we can go ahead and do it again.
-It probably wouldn’t hurt anything.
-It does show that, the adapters I’m looking at here, one of them is Nextera.
-We didn’t make this sequencing run with the NexteraXT library kit, so if it finds any additional adapters and eliminates those that be fine.

-The next option is to Trim Low Quality reads, and we want to bump this value up to about 20.
+The next option is to Trim Low Quality Reads, and we want to bump this value up to about 20.
 That’s the PhredQ score or quality score.
-A Q score of 20 means that the base call accuracy is 99.0% correct, in other words, of 1% error rate.
-A standard is Q 20 and anything below that we want to trim out, and that should help with the alignment and variant calls downstream.
+A Q-Score of 20 means that the base call accuracy is 99.0% correct, in other words, of 1% error rate.
+A standard is Q 20 and anything below that we want to trim out, which should help with the alignment and variant calls downstream.

-The next one is trimming adapters is based on paired read overhangs.
+The next option is trimming adapters based on paired read overhangs.
 We can just leave that as the default of 24.
-Again, there should be no adapters in here so this may may not have any effect really.
-We can discard really short reads of only, in this case, the default is minimum length of 10 base pairs.
+Again, there should be no adapters in here so this may may not have any effect.
+We can discard really short reads if, in this case, the default is minimum length of 10 base pairs.
 We can leave it a 10.
-We could make it more stringent if you want, bump it up to 20 or something, 25 and cut out more of the short reads, but we’ll just leave it at 10 as the default.
 Then go ahead and run BBDuk.
-This takes a couple of minutes and we’ll come back when it’s done.

-For the mapping tool will go ahead and use Geneious, which is a built-in mapper in the Geneious Prime genius tool kit.
+For the mapping tool we will go ahead and use Geneious, which is a built-in mapper in the Geneious Prime genius tool kit.
 We’ll just leave that as a default.
 The sensitivity is chosen, or rather the recommended sensitivity is chosen by Geneious.
 In this case, it’s Medium-Low, which is fairly fast mapping.
-There are other levels of sensitivity, but we’ll just leave it at the default for this run.
 You do you want to check this option to find structural variants and small indels.
 That’s not a default value, but I want to put that in there so we can find some structural variants in case they exist.

-On the trimming part, I believe this is more targeted towards Sanger Sequencing.
-And also we have already filtered in from the reads so there’s reason to try doing it again.
+The trimming part is more targeted towards Sanger Sequencing.
+Also, we have already filtered in from the reads so there’s reason to try doing it again.
 So we just leave that as do not trim.
 Then we can save the unused or unmapped reads.
 That could be quite useful in bacterial sequencing because some of the unmapped reads may very well be things like bacteriophage or phages that are inserted into the bacterial genome.
-I’ll have a whole other video of what to do with the unmapped reads.
 We can also save the contigs that come out of this and save the consensus sequence, which is the default again.
-So we’ll go ahead and run this and this takes probably 5 to 10 minutes roughly, and we’ll just come back when the when the mapping is done.
+We will go ahead and run this.

-The sequence alignment function is finished and it’s generated a couple of additional files already.
-We can see there’s two files here that include unused or unmapped reads.
+The sequence alignment function is finished and it has generated a couple of additional files already.
+We can see there are two files here that include unused or unmapped reads.
 As I mentioned earlier, with bacteria especially, we can use those downstream for some additional analysis, so we just leave those aside for the time being.
 Geneious also generates a file with the circularized chromosomes, single chromosome, for bacteria.
 We will not be using this either right now.
-The file that we’re interested in is the last one here.
-This one shows the actual sequence alignment, and there’s a wealth of data here that will put in a different video.
+The file that we are interested in is the last one here, which shows the actual sequence alignment.
 Basically it shows the coverage across the entire bacterial genome.
 In this case, it’s very uniform, fairly high coverage, probably 50-100x all the way across.
 It gives information about the revs of cells.
 It gives some annotation information and a lot of other data that we can look at down the road.

-So what we want to do with this is click this file.
-We want to do the variant calls.
+What we want to do with this is click this file and choose the variant calls.
 So we go up to Annotate & Predict and then run down to Find Variations/SNPSs, click that.
 Make sure we have all the default set here.
-For this screen and this run, we’re gonna just leave it all set to default values, minimum coverage, variant frequency, P-values, whatever these are all going to be left in the default values.
+For this screen and this run, we will leave it all set to default values, minimum coverage, variant frequency, P-values, whatever these are all going to be left in the default values.
 Then we will just run this, click start.
 It takes about a minute or two to find all the SNPs and indels that are in this data set.
-We’ll come back when this is done.

-Okay, so the variants function call is done, and we can see the final result of our pipeline here, which is pretty interesting.
-We have this pretty much the same display as before with the sequence alignments, except that now there’s a polymorphism track that shows up.
-It shows basically the SNPs and small indels all along the reference genome and so they can see that graphically.
-Also down here in the bottom, we have a variants table that we can actually export.
+The variants function call is done, and we can see the final result of our pipeline here, which is pretty interesting.
+We have this display as before with the sequence alignments, except that now there’s a polymorphism track showing up.
+It shows the SNPs and small indels all along the reference genome and so they can see that graphically.
+In the bottom we have a variants table that we can export.
 It shows different SNPs in small indels, their location, and their potential effect on protein configurations, enzyme configurations, that sort of thing.
-We can save away the variance table and view that later.
+We can save the variance table and view that later.